 Accommodation: Participants will be accommodated in the recently renovated air-conditioned cabins at the archaeological base next to the ancient ruins of Stobi, in rooms with two to three beds.
 Every cabin has 4 bedrooms and living room, 2 bathrooms with showers and WC.
 A washing machine and Wi-Fi are available for free at the site.

 Meals: Three meals (fresh, homemade food) per day are covered by the reimbursement payment.
 They usually take place (except for the lunch packages during the excursions) at the base's premises.
 Requests for vegetarian food are accepted.
-Specialized diets (vegan, kosher, gluten-free etc.) are difficult to maintain in this location.
+Specialized diets (vegan, kosher, gluten-free etc.) are difficult to maintain at this location.

 Participants must pay on their own for extra meals, beverages, services and products.
 There is no option for single room accommodation at Stobi.